Share this Post

 Today we are so grateful to have the wonderful Lucy Bartholomew on the podcast calling in from Melbourne, Australia.

 As many of you know, Lucy is only 25 years old, but she’s been in the sport of ultra running for over a decade.
-Recently, Lucy released a new movie, called Running Out, which shares her story of running the Larapinta Trail–a 231 kilometer trail running from Mt.
+Recently, Lucy Bartolomew released a new movie, called Running Out, which shares her story of running the Larapinta Trail–a 231 kilometer trail running from Mt.
 Sonder to Alice Springs in the wild Australian Outback.

 Francesco: Can you walk us through how this project was born and the people who helped you create this awesome project?